What is the process for validating sealed data with Cryptowerk?

 Is Cryptowerk’s verification API open source?

-No. That said, you can also verify your data by directly querying the blockchains on which the super-hash is stored without using the Cryptowerk Seal API.
+No. That said, you can also verify your data by directly querying the blockchains on which the super-hash is stored without using the Cryptowerk Horizon API.

 If I lose the Seal, can I restore it from your database?